RasmusRummel/ckeditor5-syntaxer/README.md

 ckeditor5-syntaxer is a 3. party free code syntaxer for CKEditor 5.

-<br /><br />ckeditor5-syntaxer is just a wrapper to be used together with a syntaxing library like HighlightJs. ckeditor5-syntaxer wraps a block of code and set the language as a class on that wrapper - it is then the responsibility of the syntaxing library to do the actually syntaxing based on the language class :
+<br /><br />ckeditor5-syntaxer is just a wrapper to be used together with a syntaxing library like eg. HighlightJs. ckeditor5-syntaxer wraps a block of code and set the language as a class on that wrapper - it is then the responsibility of a syntaxing library to do the actually syntaxing based on the language class :